FriendsOfSymfony/FOSHttpCacheBundle/README.md

 This bundle offers tools to improve HTTP caching with Symfony2.
 It provides global configuration options to set caching headers based on the path, controller and other aspects of the request.
-It provides services for the FOSHttpCache library tools to actively invalidate caching proxies and some additional tools that can help when working with a caching proxy.
+In addition, it provides services for the FOSHttpCache library tools to actively invalidate caching proxies and some additional tools that can help when working with a caching proxy.

 Features
 --------

-* Set path-based cache expiration headers via your app configuration.
+* Set path-based cache expiration headers via your app configuration;
-* Set up an invalidation scheme without writing PHP code.
+* Set up an invalidation scheme without writing PHP code;
+* Tag your responses and invalidate cache based on tags;
-* Send invalidation requests with minimal impact on performance.
+* Send invalidation requests with minimal impact on performance;
+* Differentiate caches based on user *type* (e.g. roles);
 * Easily implement your own HTTP cache client.

 Documentation